GoogleCloudPlatform/cloud-logging-data-source-plugin/README.md

 If you want to access logs in multiple cloud projects, you need to ensure the service account has permission to read logs from all of them.

 If you host Grafana on a GCE VM, you can also use the [Compute Engine service account](https://cloud.google.com/compute/docs/access/service-accounts#serviceaccount).
 You need to make sure the service account has sufficient permissions to access the scopes and logs in all projects.

+Similar to [Prometheus data sources on Google Cloud](https://cloud.google.com/stackdriver/docs/managed-prometheus/query#use-serverless), you can also configure a scheduled job to use an OAuth2 access token to view the logs.
+Please follow the steps in the [data source syncer README](./datasource-syncer/README.md) to configure it.

 ### Service account impersonation
 You can also configure the plugin to use [service account impersonation](https://cloud.google.com/iam/docs/service-account-impersonation).